How would you feel if the customer support agent picked up your call and helped you instantly to resolve your issue?

 Each metric has its own significance and aim and the CES survey’s aim is not only to increase customer retention and satisfaction but also to decrease disloyal customers, decrease churn, and prevent potential reputation-damaging negative reviews from happening.

 However, CES is not sufficient in itself as it doesn’t offer the entire picture of the customer experience.
-So, it is used with other customer experience metrics like NPS and CSAT.
+So, it is used with other customer experience metrics like NPS and Agent CSAT Scores.

 So, start creating CES surveys within minutes and try to maintain a high CES score.